flagshipcompany/shopify-app-public/README.md

 * **Cancel Order**
 ![Cancel Button](https://raw.githubusercontent.com/flagshipcompany/shopify-app-public/master/img/cancel_shipment.png)
-Allows you cancel the order that was made using the Flagship online shipping system.
+Allows you cancel the order that was made using the FlagShip online shipping system.
 Note that cancelling an order that was made **will not** cancel any pickups made for that order automatically.
 They must be cancelled manually using the app.
 Orders that have been cancelled will have their rows highlighted in red.

-* **View On Flagship**
+* **View On FlagShip**
-Allows you to either see the overview for your order or continue the quoting process on the Flagship online shipping system.
-If your order was prequoted using the app, the link will bring you to the quote page for your order on the Flagship online shipping system.
-If the order was dispatched using the app or by other means, then the link will be the same, but will instead take you to the shipment overview page for the order on the Flagship online shipping system.
+Allows you to either see the overview for your order or continue the quoting process on the FlagShip online shipping system.
+If your order was prequoted using the app, the link will bring you to the quote page for your order on the FlagShip online shipping system.
+If the order was dispatched using the app or by other means, then the link will be the same, but will instead take you to the shipment overview page for the order on the FlagShip online shipping system.

 ###Pickups
 This link will bring you to the pickup actions page.
 From here, you can navigate to the **Schedule Pickups** page, or the **View Pickups** page.